 Before her academic career, Dr. Blount worked in senior management and consulting roles relating to information systems in the banking and IT sectors.
 Dr. Blount’s areas of expertise include anywhere working (telework, telecommuting), cyber security, cyber governance, artificial intelligence and the future of work, the sharing economy, effective utilisation of information and communication technology (ICT).
 This includes social media and the utilisation of ICT in learning and teaching.
 Dr Blount’s research program utilises multidisciplinary approaches to investigate how information systems achieve organisational strategies and objectives with an emphasis on the future of work.
 Dr Blount is a member of the Centre for Workforce Futures research centre and the Optus Macquarie University Cyber Security Hub.
 She is also a member of Association of Computing Machinery (ACM) and Association of Information Systems (AIS).

 Barbara Lam has been in the global mobility industry for more than 17 years.
 Barbara started her early mobility career with Procter & Gamble in Hong Kong then took an international assignment in Manila working on the regional expatriate payroll migration projects, re-engineering work processes, and training new team members.
 Taking all of this in-depth knowledge and expertise in expatriate compensation in Asia, she set up a regional team providing expatriate payroll services to the Procter & Gamble account for the EMEA region with IBM UK.
-Barbara is currently the Senior Manager, Global Mobility, Asia Pacific at Avery Dennison overseeing the global mobility program for the Asia Pacific region and is involved with global mobility policy design, process review, and deploying new mobility initiatives.
+Barbara is currently the senior manager at Avery Dennison overseeing the global mobility program for the Asia Pacific region and is involved with global mobility policy design, process review, and deploying new mobility initiatives.

 Yvonne is a globally recognized expert on expatriates and international work and has published over 100 academic articles, book chapters and conference papers.
 Her research has been featured in the New York Times, Wall Street Journal, Financial Times, and The Economist.
 She serves as Associate Editor at the Journal of Global Mobility and The International Journal of Human Resource Management.
 She is co-author (with Chris Brewster) of Working Internationally: Expatriation, Migration and Other Global Work (Edward Elgar, 2019) and co-editor (with Jan Selmer) of the Research Handbook of Expatriates (Edward Elgar, 2017).